John Sauer

 It would depend on the hypothetical.
 We can see that could well be an official act.
 John Sauer in response to Justice Sotomayor’s question “If the president decides that his rival is a corrupt person and he orders the military or orders someone to assassinate him, is that within his official acts for which he can get immunity?”
 Oral arguments in Donald J. Trump v.
 United States

-John Sauer is an anti-abortion attorney who represented Donald Trump in his immunity claims.
+John Sauer is an anti-abortion attorney who represented Donald Trump in his immunity case.
 Sauer, a former solicitor general of Missouri, has routinely used his power to attack reproductive rights.
 In 2019, he defended the state health department’s effort to revoke the license for Missouri’s only abortion clinic; the state had monitored some patients’ period data.
 In 2021, he filed an amicus brief for the Missouri attorney general, signed by sixteen other states, in support of a sweeping Arizona law that outlawed abortions based on genetic fetal abnormalities.

 In 2021, Sauer filed an amicus brief for the Missouri attorney general, signed by sixteen other states, in support of a sweeping Arizona law that outlawed abortions based on genetic fetal abnormalities.